topheman/docker-experiments/README.md

 docker-compose -f ./docker-compose.yml -f ./docker-compose.prod.yml up --build
 ```

+Note: make sure to use the `--build` flag so that it will rebuild the images if anything changed (in the source code or whatever), thanks to [docker images layers](https://docs.docker.com/develop/develop-images/dockerfile_best-practices/), only changes will be rebuilt, based on cache (not the whole image).

 This will create (if not already done) and launch a whole production stack:

 * No nodejs image (it should not be shipped to production, the development image is only used to launch the container that creates the build artefacts with create-react-app).